-Dear SDG Solution Space community,
+Welcome to the SDG Solution Space

-– The SDG Solution Space team.
+We have missed you, see you soon in good health. – The SDG Solution Space team.

 The Geneva SDG Solution Space was created by the University of Geneva for the Geneva Tsinghua Initiative, a comprehensive, hands-on education programme for training young innovators to tackle the UN Sustainable Development Goals (SDGs).
 Students, researchers, experts from UN agencies and NGOs, as well as citizens from all walks of life, gather together in this open innovation space to collaboratively develop concrete solutions for practical SDG challenges, during hackathons, workshops, summer schools and networking events.